 Grants are gifts that do not have to be repaid.
-The amount of grant depends on your financial need and the availability of funds.
+The amount of grant depends on your financial need.

 Merit-based scholarships and fellowships are awarded based on academic and personal achievement, and do not have to be repaid.

 Scholarships from private organizations can be a valuable source of additional aid.